mitmedialab/PRG-Group-Map/README.md

 ### Tour of Workspace

-1. After navigating back to your workspace tab, you should be ready to start editing!
-There's a few things to notice about your workspace:
+After navigating back to your workspace tab, you should be ready to start editing!
+But first, there's a few things to notice about your workspace:

 1. **Terminal**: A terminal window (also know as a _command line_) should be visible at the bottom of your screen.
 It is currently executing a series of commands to setup your development environment and then eventually start a development server to host the Group Map site.
     1. **ADVANCED**: Some of initial commands include:
         - Checking out a git branch off of `main`, named `gitpod/<email username>/<time stamp>`
         - Setuping bash aliases to enable: (1) closing the gitpod workspace ("Quit"); (2) adding, committing, and pushing all changes, and then closing the gitpod workspace ("SaveAndQuit")
 2. **Browser Preview**: Once the development server starts up, a browser window will be opened at the top right of your screen displaying the project.
      - **NOTE**: Due to an issue with live-reloading on gitpod, you might need to refresh the window a couple times in order for the map to display initially.
-    4. **File explorer:** All of the files included in the project will be displayed in the panel on the left.
+3. **File explorer:** All of the files included in the project will be displayed in the panel on the left.
+    - You can open them by either clicking on their name directly, or by selecting `Open File` in the File menu (accessed through the "hamburger" menu in the top left)

 ### Editing the Project